jedld/smt285_data_scripts/README.md

 Various shell scripts for hacking the Samsung Galaxy Tab A 7.0 SM-T285 using the PURE Tinker Edition custom ROM.

 The Tinker Edition Custom ROM from THE SM-T285 allows for running shell scripts when those shell scripts are placed in /data/scripts/vold.init/.
 This script technically runs as root, however due to selinux policies its access is severly limited.
-However it is good enough for having an apps2sd like hack, and with a device that comes with only 8GB ram and with 4GB of free space left this is a big deal.
+However it is good enough for having an "apps2sd" like hack, and with a device that comes with only 8GB ram and with 4GB of free space left this is a big deal.

-mount_ext4_sdcard.sh - Script for moving apk and data files to an ext4 formatted sd card like apps2sd 00_reset_card.sh - Script for disabling the apps2sd hack
+mount_ext4_sdcard.sh - Script for moving apk and data files on boot to an ext4 formatted sd card like how apps2sd does it.
+00_reset_card.sh - Script for disabling the apps2sd hack

-Enabling the "apps2sd hack"
+Enabling the script
 ===========================

 This procedure can cause loss of data, so make sure you have a backup, this script is still BETA I will not be responsible for any damage to your device.